DHZ-calendar/SchoolCalendar/README.md

 ![HourSlotSplit](readme_pics/Hour_Slot_split.png)

-Before starting to add courses in the other course, try to click the downward arrow in the teachers' box in the right column: it will show you a summary of how many hours does the teacher still need to do in the course.
+Before starting to add lectures in the other course, try to click the downward arrow in the teachers' box in the right column: it will show you a summary of how many hours does the teacher still need to do in the course.

-Ok, move on right now in class 2A (using the menu at the top left corner).
+Ok, move on right now in class 2A (using the menu in the top left corner).
 Try to add a lecture for Dante; as you can see, Monday is off limits: first hour Dante is as usual by Virgilio, second hour instead there would be a conflict with course 1A.
 It is shown in red.

 ![ConflictRedHourSlot](readme_pics/conflict_red_hour_slot.png)